 In order to facilitate the management of the Company's capital requirements, the Company prepares expenditure budgets that are updated as necessary depending on various factors, including successful capital deployment and general industry conditions.
 Management reviews the capital structure on a regular basis to ensure that strategic business objectives are met.
-There were no changes to the Company's approach to capital management during the year ended December 31, 2024.
+There were no changes to the Company's approach to capital management during the period ended March 31, 2025.
 There are no externally-imposed restrictions on the Company's capital.